JulieHM/Notisblokk/notisblokk/src/main/resources/notisblokk/gui/README.md

-JavaFX og FXML filer er brukt til å lage brukergrensesnittet.
-I denne mappen (gui) ligger fxml filen.
+Used JavaFX and FXML files to make the user interface.
+In this directory (gui) the FXML file is stored